dpacassi/dynamic-event-detection-in-data-streams/app/README.md

 * Create an .env file in the `data_processing` directory based on the .env.example
 * Start the required containers `docker-compose up mariadb phpmyadmin`
-* Run the evaluation `docker-compose run cluster_evaluation python cluster_evaluation_table.py --rows 1000 -runs 10`
+* Run the evaluation `docker-compose run cluster_evaluation python cluster_evaluation_table.py --rows 1000 --runs 10`

 ### Debugging

 It might be useful to enter the container for debbuging of the script.
 Use the following command to open container with a shell `docker-compose run cluster_evaluation /bin/bash`.
 The ipdb package is available for use.

+### zhaw open stack

+To run on the zhaw cluster upload the app first and then run as described above:
+`rsync -avz --exclude 'data_collection' --exclude 'neo4j' --exclude 'data_database/data'  --exclude 'data_database/test_data/wikiref' . ubuntu@160.85.252.135:~/app`

+Export collected data with mysqldump:
+`mysqldump -u username -p -h 0.0.0.0 data_database  > export.sql`